1. To improve patient outcome

 1. Medical Audit is confined to what doctors do, for example diagnosis and clinical decisions about treatment.
 It is the systematic critical analysis of the quality of medical care.

 2. Clinical Audit is similar to a medical audit but refers to the whole team working on a speciality.
 It includes the clinical care done by doctors and other health professionals.
 It includes the collection of data or information to review diagnosis and the procedures or policies for diagnosis, clinical decision making and use of resources.
 This type of audit aims to improve health outcomes for patients by improving clinical outcomes.
 It is supported by Primary Care Trusts.
 There can be some problems inherent with this type of audit, namely, doctors initially suspected managerial inference and practices found it increasingly difficult to find time for what remains a voluntary and unpaid activity.

-3. Quality Assurance involves systematic monitoring and evaluation of predefined and agreed service provision.
+3. Service audit/evaluation involves systematic monitoring and evaluation of predefined and agreed service provision.
 It is a clinical and managerial approach.
-It can incorporate both medical and clinical audits and it is all about improving patient status.
-Quality assurance is the definition of standards, the measurement of their achievement and the mechanisms employed to improve performance.
+It can incorporate both medical and clinical audits and it is all about improving patient outcomes.
+It involves the definition of standards, the measurement of their achievement and the mechanisms employed to improve performance.

 Criteria for Conducting an Audit